Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       2. ignore the segment names, only look at the relative path to identify the stream names
       3. ignore the HTTP Delete commands

-      The approaches for authentication and DNS resolution are similar for the two profiles, as are the track formatting in case CMAF based media are used.
+      The approaches for authentication and DNS resolution are similar for the two profiles/interfaces, as are the track formatting in case CMAF based media are used.
 This example does not use timed metadata.
 The ingest source may resend the CMAF header or init fragment in case of connection failures to conform to the CMAF ingest specification.
 The origin server can then be used to repackage or re-encrypt the streams.